nagato-D/nagato-D.github.io/content/notes_optoelectronics_advanced/note-far-field-pattern-measurement/index.md

 ---

-Collimated and narrow laser beams are ideal for many industrial applications, including free-space communication, light detection and ranging (LiDAR), and material processing.
-Practical laser beams, however, are not perfectly collimated and always bear finite divergence angles.
-That is to say, the diameter of the laser beam changes along its propagation direction.
-Far-field pattern measurement serves to quantitatively characterize such imperfections of laser beams.
-In such measurement, the light emission intensity of a laser is measured for each individual emission direction, and an angular power spectrum, or far-field pattern, is obtained.
-This far-field pattern allows us to evaluate the quality of the laser beam.
-In this note, I will introduce the design of a measurement setup for characterizing the far-field patterns of lasers.
-This setup is designed for measurements within the near-infrared wavelength range, typically around 1300 nm or 1550 nm.
+In this note, we present a detailed derivation of the modified coupled-mode equation for higher-order gratings.
+Using this equation, we demonstrate the existence of bound states in the continuum for second-order mirror-symmetric gratings.

 {{< admonition type=note title="PDF Version" open=false >}}
 This page presents only the introduction section of this note.
-Please refer to [here](/posts/note-far-field-pattern-measurement/Note_far_field_pattern_measurement.pdf) for a complete version.
+Please refer to [here](/posts/note-coupled-wave-theory/Note_higher_order_grating_theory.pdf) for a complete version.
 {{< /admonition >}}